timsj12/Sort_Analysis/readme.txt

 Note: Text file must have integer values only.

-I was not able to my program to write my output (Comparisons and Exchanges to a File)  They output to to the console.
-Each file needs to be ran individually :(  My apologies.
-Been busy and ran out of time.

-Size data set files will output all exchanges and comparisons to the console.
+Any size data set files will output all exchanges and comparisons to the console.

-In order for this to happen  filename must be "***50.txt"  the 4th and 5th characters must be "50"

-All other size files will only provide the comparison and exchange summary to the console.
+Data sets of size 50 will output to a new .txt file.
+All other size files will only provide the comparison and exchange summary to the console for the sort.